-- malicious damage which has not been reported to the Police, or has not been classed as a crime by the Police, such as wilful damage caused by Tenants or Leaseholders, their visitors, or pets to any part of the property or communal areas through an act of violence or mistreatment
+- malicious damage, whether the perpetrator is known or not, must be reported to the Police, or has not been classed as a crime by the Police, such as wilful damage caused by Tenants or Leaseholders, their visitors, or pets to any part of the property or communal areas through an act of violence or mistreatment

 - malicious damage (whether the perpetrator is known or not) must be reported promptly to the police and a crime reference number obtained.
 Police incident numbers will be accepted in certain circumstances at the discretion of the Council and may not be deemed chargeable.

 - accidental damage, where each case will be considered on its merits, and discretion may be used depending on the circumstances, for example, where vulnerable people are involved